PANEL ATTORNEY QUALIFICATIONS

 billing category should be the sum of appointed counsel and

-a breakdown of how much associate time has been billed in
+associate counsel’s time.
+Additionally, a breakdown of how much associate time has been billed in

 counsel does not alter the application of the fee guidelines.

-time which a reasonably experienced appellate attorney would
+time a reasonably experienced appellate attorney would

-have taken to handle the case).
+have taken to handle the case.

 E. USE OF LAW CLERKS AND PARALEGALS